Backgammon: Movement

-In the course of a move, a checker may land on any point that is unoccupied or is occupied by one or more of the player's own checkers.
-It may also land on a point occupied by exactly one opposing checker, or "blot".
+In the course of a move, a piece may land on any point that is unoccupied or is occupied by one or more of the player's own pieces.
+It may also land on a point occupied by exactly one opposing piece, or "blot".
 In this case, the blot has been "hit" and is placed in the middle of the board on the bar that divides the two sides of the playing surface.
-A checker may never land on a point occupied by two or more opposing checkers; thus, no point is ever occupied by checkers from both players simultaneously.
-There is no limit to the number of checkers that can occupy a point or the bar at any given time.
+A piece may never land on a point occupied by two or more opposing pieces; thus, no point is ever occupied by pieces from both players simultaneously.
+There is no limit to the number of pieces that can occupy a point or the bar at any given time.

-Checkers placed on the bar must re-enter the game through the opponent's home board before any other move can be made.
-A roll of 1 allows the checker to enter on the 24-point (opponent's 1), a roll of 2 on the 23-point (opponent's 2), and so forth, up to a roll of 6 allowing entry on the 19-point (opponent's 6).
-Checkers may not enter on a point occupied by two or more opposing checkers.
-Checkers can enter on unoccupied points, or on points occupied by a single opposing checker; in the latter case, the single checker is hit and placed on the bar.
-A player may not move any other checkers until all checkers belonging to that player on the bar have re-entered the board.
-If a player has checkers on the bar, but rolls a combination that does not allow any of those checkers to re-enter, the player does not move.
-If the opponent's home board is completely "closed" (i.e. all six points are each occupied by two or more checkers), there is no roll that will allow a player to enter a checker from the bar, and that player stops rolling and playing until at least one point becomes open (occupied by one or zero checkers) due to the opponent's moves.
+Pieces placed on the bar must re-enter the game through the opponent's home board before any other move can be made.
+A roll of 1 allows the piece to enter on the 24-point (opponent's 1), a roll of 2 on the 23-point (opponent's 2), and so forth, up to a roll of 6 allowing entry on the 19-point (opponent's 6).
+Pieces may not enter on a point occupied by two or more opposing pieces.
+Pieces can enter on unoccupied points, or on points occupied by a single opposing piece; in the latter case, the single piece is hit and placed on the bar.
+A player may not move any other pieces until all pieces belonging to that player on the bar have re-entered the board.
+If a player has pieces on the bar, but rolls a combination that does not allow any of those pieces to re-enter, the player does not move.
+If the opponent's home board is completely "closed" (i.e. all six points are each occupied by two or more pieces), there is no roll that will allow a player to enter a piece from the bar, and that player stops rolling and playing until at least one point becomes open (occupied by one or zero pieces) due to the opponent's moves.

-A turn ends only when the player has removed his/her dice from the board.
+A turn ends only when the player has removed his or her dice from the board.
 Prior to this moment, a move can be undone and replayed an unlimited number of times.